-DLAC Session
+DLAC Sessions:

 DLAC includes a variety of session types—more than many conferences!
 Knowing what to expect will help you get the most out of the conference.